 On the contrary, it is considered likely that such incidents could be recorded under a number of different categories depending on the circumstances - for example noise, disturbance, assault, crime in progress, concern for person etc.

-As such, there is no meaningful way the incident classifications could be used as a search criteria.
+As such, there is no meaningful way the incident classifications could be used to narrow down the information held in relation to each location in terms of your request.